choresh/nestjs-query-simple/examples/demo-app/README.md

 4. Fix syntax errors accurding result of the linter.
 5. Another way: invoke the linter - run this command within the app root folder:
     ``` bash
-    $ npm run prettier:write
+    npm run prettier:write
     ```

 ## How to continue development of new resource
-1. Add properties and decortators to entity(ies) and DTOs of your new resource (see samples at other resources).
+1. Add properties and decortators to DATO and DTOs of your new resource (see samples DATOs/DTOs).
 2. Add missing endpoints at 'Resolver' of your new resource (if any).
 2. Validate that your new resource exposed correctly at Graphql playground (http://localhost:3000/graphql).
 3. Add/fix tests for your new resource: